The marketplace business model guide

 What is the marketplace model?

-An online marketplace model is a type of eCommerce platform that connects multiple buyers and sellers.
+An online marketplace is a type of eCommerce platform that connects multiple buyers and sellers.
 The marketplace offers a platform where the two sides can interact and tools to facilitate transactions between the two parties.

 Marketplace platforms typically don't own their own inventory: Airbnb doesn't own hotels or apartments, and Upwork doesn't have hundreds of thousands of talent on its payroll.
 Instead, they make money by helping buyers and sellers meet and transact.